 - Working overseas teaching English and literacy

-3. Other professional volunteer organisations:
+3. Other professional volunteer organizations:

-Should you include volunteer work on resume?
+Should you include volunteer work on a resume?

 When adding an unpaid social service in the resume, add your volunteer work under the title “volunteer experience” and state what all activities you have done.

 The common dilemma that most candidates face is to decide whether or mot it is necessary to include volunteer work as a part of their work experience.

 Why should you add a volunteering experience?

 Adding volunteering experiences is a great way of showing your managerial and event planning experience.
 When adding a volunteering experience, try to mention the scale of the event that you were planning so as to show them that you had a substantial amount of responsibility.
 Adding volunteer work acts as an advantage for the candidate and makes his/her resume stand out from the others.

 A recent LinkedIn study shows that more than 89% of the candidates have experienced volunteer work but only 49% add them to their resumes.
 They think that volunteering is not a legitimate form of work.
 If they have volunteered in activities that are outside from their field of work, then they won’t even bother to mention.
 Mentioning something that is outside your area of the study shows the commitment and character that you have in helping others.

 On the other side, this does not mean that you should fill your resume with every good deed that you have done.
 Try to mention a few activities that you have felt proud in accomplishing and is worth mentioning to others.